ktderosier/project1Dogs/readMe.md

-This app has a dog quiz to show you 'what dog you are.'
-It also has a random dog image generator.
+This app has a drop down to search for dog breeds.
+It will display a random image and information about the dog.
+There is also a random option to show any random dog and display that info.

+I also will add some sort of dog quiz to show you 'what dog you are' and display and image of the dog.